AirshipCMS/Docs/02-Quickstart-Guide.md

+Set up your first site with Airship CMS.
+Not ready to create a site yet?
+Just create a login, and try out the Developer Workflow and CLI using one of our Open Source Demo Sites.

+---

 ## 1. Start a Project.
 1. Sign up for a free Airship account to access the _Airship CMS Developer Portal_.
 [IMAGE - SKYPORT]
 2. Check your email to verify your account, then log in to the _Airship CMS Developer Portal_.
 [IMAGE - EMAIL]